MikhailKuklin/data-pipeline-COVID19-monitoring/prerequisites_readme.md

   - E2, e2-standard-4 (4 vCPU, 16 GB memory) as series/machine type
   - Ubuntu 20.04 LTS, 30GB for Boot Disc

+NOTE that VM can be created using Terraform.
+If one prefers to do it via Terraform, follow first step 6.

 ### (Optional) *Step 4* Configure instance

   *4.1* To simplify the process, it is suggested to install [Anaconda package management](https://www.anaconda.com/products/distribution)